vaibhav13062/custom_loading/README.md

 ## Features

-- Display a customizable loading screen with various options for customization.
+- Display a customizable loading .
 - Easily integrate the loading screen into your existing Flutter applications.
 - Customize the appearance of the loading screen to match your app's design.
 - Smoothly transition between the loading screen and your app's content.
+- Simple and light weight

 ## Installation